Review: Hosting companies that have been around a while, and are good to newbies. This website is similar to HostAdvice.com.

 A server is required to host website material, including HTML, CSS, and graphics.

-Services geared at businesses might be as cheap as shared hosting or as pricey as dedicated server hosting.
+- A business hosting service might range from being as inexpensive as shared hosting to being as expensive as dedicated server hosting.

 It might be difficult to understand web hosting and associated terminology, if you're just getting started with a website.